jwdinker/front_end_projects/packages/use_animation_frame/readme.md

 # useAnimationFrame

 `useAnimationFrame` is a react hook that provides the ability to invoke a callback at a specified interval.
+For latest documentation in an easily digestible format, [click here](https://www.notion.so/dinker/useAnimationFrame-8b83a032824247e98c029bfd1f0b347c).

 <br>
 <br>